Learn more about biochar!

 We've been fortunate lately to have several opportunities to contribute to the public interest in biochar.
 We encourage you to visit the following sources to learn more.

 I'm pretty chuffed that Organic NZ invited me to collaborate with Dennis Enright for an article about Dennis's "charbeques."
 If you're interested in making small-scale batches of biochar for your own garden, this could be the approach for you.
 Just switch out your barbecue for a charbecue: it can be as easy as closing an air vent and building the right type of fire.
-Read ONZ's Nov/Dec 2019 issue to learn more.
-It's often available at bookstores.
+Read ONZ's Nov/Dec 2019 issue to learn more, or check out the article online.
+ONZ is often available at bookstores.
 Appropriately, this issue is about climate change solutions.

 Organic NZ is a great publication, one that I feel entirely at home with due to the commitments of its publisher--the registered charity NZ Soil & Health Association--and also thanks to the magazine's smart and kind editor Philippa Jamieson.
 Take out a subscription and/or buy some back issues!